MShahmeer/Random-Pixels/README.md

 # Random-Pixels
-A tiny Python script to illustrate how .ppm image files work and to generate them randomly Use PIL
+A tiny Python script to illustrate how .ppm image files work and to generate them randomly.
+Use PIL.